SurajSG23/Job-Portal/README.md

 | Commit: `git commit -m "Add: feature description"`       |
 | Push: `git push origin your-feature-name`                |
 | Open a Pull Request on GitHub                            |

+### 📜 Code of Conduct

+By participating in this project, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md) to foster a welcoming and respectful community.

+### 📝 Issue & PR Templates

+Please use the provided GitHub Issue and Pull Request templates to help us triage bugs, review features, and keep contributions consistent.

 ## 🛣️ Roadmap (Upcoming)